liusida/gpuVoxels/docs/source/vxa-vxd/tags.rst

 `0.0` if we want the voxel bouncing on the floor, `1.0` if we don't want it bouncing.

-.. note:: This variable DOES NOT affect the collision between voxels.
-It only affect the damping between the voxel and floor.

 .. note:: **Why the robot still bounce even when this variable is set to zero?**

     Because the links between vertical voxels will produce a bouncing force.